 Taryn did as she was told using the water to rinse out her mouth before swallowing the water.
 “Thank you,” she said then continued to drink the water from the bottle.

-The younger woman then surprised her and sat down the proper Japanese way, with her legs tucked underneath her.
+The younger woman then surprised her and sat down in the proper Japanese way, with her legs tucked underneath her as her hands were folded into her lap.
 “Just take your time, there’s no rush.”

 Taryn found herself staring at the young woman, she looked to be around her age, but she felt it was vastly incorrect.
 “I didn’t expect anyone to be this forward in assisting someone.
 I had been told that most Japanese tends to not push into other people’s problems.”